Bylaws of the DBA

 Section 2: Election of the Board

-Elections for applicable Board members to the Board of Directors shall be conducted at the annual meeting in April.
-Except for the transition elections commencing at the Annual Meeting in October 1998, as referenced in Article Four Section 2 of the By-Laws, each member of said Board shall be elected for a term of two (2) years.
-No member may serve for more than two (2) consecutive terms.
+Elections for applicable Board members to the Executive Board shall be conducted at the annual meeting in April.
+Except for the transition elections commencing at the annual meeting in October, 1998, each member of said Board shall be elected for a term of two (2) years.
 The election shall consist of a paper ballot listing all nominated candidates, and each voting member will vote for the applicable open Board positions.
 The candidates with the highest vote totals for the positions that are available shall be considered elected to the Board.

-Vacancies in the Board of Directors shall be filled by a majority vote of the remaining members of the Board for the remainder of the term of the member vacating.
+Section 4: Vacancies in the Executive Board shall be filled by a majority vote of the remaining members of the Board for the remainder of the term of the member vacating.

 Section 5: Officers

-The Officers of the Association (Executive Board) shall be chosen by and from among the members of the Board of Directors at the first meeting of the Board following the election at the Annual Meeting.
-Officers shall consist of a Chair, Vice Chair, Secretary and Treasurer, the duties of each to be determined by the Board of Directors.
+The officers of the Association shall be chosen by the and from among the members of the Executive Board at the first meeting of the Board following the election at the annual meeting.
+Officers shall consist of a chair, vice chair, secretary, and treasurer, the duties of each to be determined by the Board.

 Section 1: Standing Committees